This section teaches you how to use the Atlas network, it contains the following sections:

 While the Blockstack software stack expects that Atlas-hosted data is made up of DNS zone files, Atlas itself does not enforce this (nor does it care about the format of its chunks).
 It is designed as a general-purpose chunk store.
 Nevertheless, the ubiquitous use of Atlas to store data as DNS zone files has had an influence on its API design—fields and method names frequently allude to zone files and zone file hashes.
 This is intentional.

 The public BNS API endpoint does not support resolving Atlas chunks that do not encode Gaia routing information or subdomain information.
-To directly interact with Atlas, developers will need to install Blockstack Core and use its Python client libraries for these examples.
+To directly interact with Atlas, developers will need to install Stacks Node and use its Python client libraries for these examples.

 Looking up Chunks

 All Atlas chunks are addressed by the RIPEMD160 hash of the SHA256 hash of the chunk data.
 A client can query up to 100 chunks in one RPC call.

 A client can look up a chunk with the

 get_zonefiles() method.
 If successful,

 the returned payload will be a